 - Those who are 70 years old and over who have a pre-existing medical condition

 - Those with lung conditions such as asthma and bronchitis

 - Those with diabetes (both type one and two)

 - Those with neurological conditions such as multiple sclerosis, Parkinsons or motor neurone disease

 - Those taking medications that affect your immune system such as steroids

 Due to the airborne nature of COVID-19, please consider whether or not you need hands on treatment at this time.
-Face to face appointments carry an element of risk to us all so please only book an appointment if you need it.
-Please also be aware that even if you do not fall into the above categories, being able to treat you face to face will still depend on the information you provide to screening questions during the triage phone call.
+Face to face appointments carry an element of COVID-19 infection risk to us all so please only book an appointment if you need it.
+Please also be aware that even if you do not fall into the above categories, being able to treat you face to face will still depend on the information you provide to pre-screening questions.
 I would love to treat everyone who needs relief but we do have to be safe too.

 HOW APPOINTMENTS ARE BOOKED